The cohomology of virtually torsion-free solvable groups of finite rank: Introduction

+Section 2 is devoted to the proof of this theorem.
+We begin the section by establishing the following property of the functors ${\rm Ext}_{\mathbb ZG}^n$ and ${\rm Tor}^{\mathbb ZG}_n$ for $G$ an abelian group.
+As well as playing a pivotal role in the proof of Theorem A, this proposition may be of interest in its own right.

+\begin{propA} Let $G$ be an abelian group.
+Assume that $A$ and $B$ are $\mathbb ZG$-modules whose additive groups are torsion-free abelian groups of finite rank.
+Suppose further that $A$ fails to contain a nontrivial submodule that is isomorphic to a submodule of $B$.
+Then there is a positive integer $m$ such that for all $n\geq 0$. \end{propA}

-The present paper attempts to shed light on the structure of solvable minimax groups.
-Its focus is on detecting the presence of certain types of near supplements and complements.
-A {\it near supplement} to a normal subgroup $K$ of a group $G$ is a subgroup $X$ such that $[G:KX]$ is finite.
-If, in addition, $K\cap X=1$, then $X$ is referred to as a {\it near complement} to $K$.
-We investigate the situation where $G$ is a solvable minimax group and $G/K$ is $\pi$-minimax for a set of primes $\pi$.
-Our objective is to ascertain conditions that will ensure the existence of a $\pi$-minimax near supplement or complement to $K$.
-The approach that we adopt employs cohomology and relies on the following elementary observation of Robinson, applied in [{\bf 10}, Theorem C] to detect nilpotent near supplements.
+In Sections 3 and 4, we apply the cohomological part of Theorem A in dimension two to shed light on the structure of solvable groups of finite rank.
+Our interest is in discerning the presence of certain types of near supplements and complements.
+A {\it near supplement} to a normal subgroup $K$ of a group $G$ is a subgroup $X$ such that $[G:KX]$ is finite; if, in addition, $K\cap X=1$, then $X$ is referred to as a {\it near complement} to $K$.
+The relevance of Theorem A to the detection of near supplements and complements is revealed by the following result of D. J. S. Robinson, applied in [{\bf 7}, Theorem C] to find nilpotent near supplements.